 At what age can a juvenile be tried as an adult in Virginia?

-A juvenile aged 14 or older may be tried as an adult if he or she commits a crime that would be a felony if committed by an adult.
-(Code of Virginia § 16.1-269.1) In determining whether a juvenile will be tried as an adult, the court examines many factors including the seriousness of the crime and the juvenile’s role in the crime.
+In determining whether a juvenile will be tried as an adult, the court examines many factors including the seriousness of the crime and the juvenile’s role in the crime.
 If tried as an adult and found guilty, the juvenile may be incarcerated in prison and his or her criminal records become permanent.

 Are there other consequences for committing a crime?

 There are many other consequences that are sometimes not recognized until later.
 In addition to penalties imposed by the court, such as fines and jail or prison sentences, someone who breaks the law:

 - embarrasses his or her family and friends;